 The Preliminary Reconciliation Strategy will first be assessed by the Study Management Committee and a list of information gaps will be compiled.
-It will also be considered which of the parallel studies, such as ORASECOM UNDP-GEF "Orange-Sengu Strategic Action Programme", "WQT Calibration Study", "Development of Integrated Water Quality Management Plan (Orange River)" "Maintenance of the Vaal River Reconciliation Strategy", the "Vaal River System Classification Study" and the "Verification and Validations of existing Water Use" can improve the information used for the Preliminary Reconciliation Strategy.
+It will also be considered which of the parallel studies, such as ORASECOM UNDP-GEF "Orange-Senqu Strategic Action Programme", "WQT Calibration Study", "Development of Integrated Water Quality Management Plan (Orange River)", "Maintenance of the Vaal River Reconciliation Strategy", the "Vaal River System Classification Study" and the "Verification and Validations of existing Water Use" can improve the information used for the Preliminary Reconciliation Strategy.
 All mentioned studies run parallel to this reconciliation strategy study and may have progressed to such a point where they can provide improved information.
-It must however be made clear that this study team have no control over the progress of the mentioned studies and should the progress not be as expected and the information not be ready for incorporation into the final reconciliation strategy, the opportunity for incorporation will be lost.
+It must however be made clear that this study team have no control over the progress of the mentioned studies and should the progress not be as expected and the information not be ready for incorporation into the final reconciliation strategy.
+The strategy is however treated by DWA as a living strategy and new information can always be added in the follow up maintenance study.